3xiaoxin/SAGCN-ASTE/SAGCN-ASTE-main/README.md

 ## Training

-To train the EMC-GCN model, run:
+To train the SAGCN model, run:

 ```
-cd EMC-GCN/code
+cd SAGCN/code
 sh run.sh
 ```
 or